Advanced OB/GYNE Associates

 For several severe medical conditions, including fibroids, endometriosis, and endometrial cancer, a hysterectomy may prove to be your best treatment option.
-At Advanced OB/GYNE Associates in Hoffman Estates, Illinois, skilled women’s health care specialists, Dr. Andrea Das, Dr. Djamilia Kryukov, and Dr. Louisa Griggs bring their experience to bear helping women find the best course of treatment.
+At Advanced OB/GYNE Associates in Hoffman Estates and Arlington Heights, Illinois, skilled women’s health care specialists, Dr. Andrea Das, Dr. Djamilia Kryukov, Dr. Louisa Griggs, and Dr. Samra Khalid bring their experience to bear helping women find the best course of treatment.
 These doctors perform laparoscopic hysterectomies utilizing safe and effective, state-of-the-art technology.
 For your individualized treatment plan, call or schedule an appointment online today.

 A hysterectomy is a surgery to remove the female reproductive organs.
 There are two different types: partial and total hysterectomies.